Aims and scope

 |Peer Review Model||Single blind; the names of reviewers are hidden from the author|

 Rights and permissions

-Members of the following twenty one organisations receive BJSM in print and/or online as a benefit of membership; many endorse BJSM as their official journal.
+Members of the following organisations receive BJSM in print and/or online as a benefit of membership; many endorse BJSM as their official journal.

 American Medical Society for Sports Medicine (AMSSM)